Unknown Files Blocking

 The unknown files are those that are neither on the blacklist or the whitelist.
 In the traditional antivirus approach, all files other than the known bad files are allowed unfettered access to system files (with the belief that they are good files).
 Reality has proven that cyber criminals release modified versions of known existing malware, and these do not get detected through virus-definition-based protection.
 Softwares are available which allow even novices to create modified versions.
 Traditional approach fails to block this type of malware.

-Failure of Some New Approaches
+Capture ATP Unknown files and BUV not blocking files: Failure of Some New Approaches

 In order to overcome the shortfalls of this method, cyber security vendors have developed newer approaches such as more robust firewall, HIPS, machine learning, artificial intelligence, sandboxing, automated containment, and real-time behavioral analysis.
 Most new approaches follow a default allow endpoint security posture, which fails in the process of unknown files blocking.